 "Refugees have bee pouring into Novorossisk by the thousands, all reduced to the most abject poverty.
-The South Russian Committe of the American Red Cross has been caring for them to the limit of its resources, and it was in the midst of this work that the plight of the royal refugee was discovered."
+The South Russian Committee of the American Red Cross has been caring for them to the limit of its resources, and it was in the midst of this work that the plight of the royal refugee was discovered."

-Grand Duchess Olga was divorced from Duke Peter of Oldenburg, and she latter married a young army officer, Nicholas Kulikovsky.
+Grand Duchess Olga was divorced from Duke Peter of Oldenburg, and she later married a young army officer, Nicholas Kulikovsky.
 She has two sons, "but the Red Cross report does not reveal the fate of these or her children."